 FÁTIMA.
 Today, join an optional excursion to Tomar with a visit to the Monastery-Fortress of the Knights Templar.
-Later, attend [M] Mass at the Sanctuary of Our Lady with time to wander on your own.
+Attend [M] Mass at the Sanctuary of our Lady with time to wander on your own.
 This evening, perhaps join the Rosary.

 SANTIAGO DE COMPOSTELA.
 This morning, spend some time on your own or join an optional excursion to Cabo Finisterre, where pilgrims have traditionally completed their walk and burned their robes.
-Later, return to Santiago de Compostela, known throughout history for the pilgrimage route, the Camino de Santiago (or Way of St. James).
+Later, return to Santiago de Compostela, known throughout history for the pilgrimage route, the Camino de Santiago (or St. James Way).

-BURGOS–SAN IGNACIO DE LOYOLA–LOURDES, FRANCE.
+BURGOS–LOYOLA–LOURDES, FRANCE.
 Travel through the Basque region toward Lourdes.
-En route, pause to reflect at the 17th-century SANCTUARY OF LOYOLA, built in honor of San Ignacio de Loyola, founder of the Jesuit religious order.
-Cross into France and stay overnight in Lourdes, home to another of the world’s most famous places of pilgrimage.
-Join the nightly ROSARY and candlelight procession for a memorable spiritual experience.
+En route, pause to reflect at the 17th-century Sanctuary of Loyola, built in honor of San Ignacio de Loyola, founder of the Jesuit religious order.
+This year we celebrate 500 years since his conversion.
+Cross into France and stay overnight in Lourdes, home to another world-famous place of pilgrimage.
+Join the nightly Rosary and candlelight procession for a memorable spiritual experience.

 LOURDES.
-Today’s guided walking tour includes the GROTTO, where the Virgin Mary appeared to St. Bernadette in 1858, OUR LADY OF LOURDES SHRINE, BERNADETTE’S BIRTHPLACE, and her family home.
+Today a local spiritual expert will introduce you to this important Marian Shrine.
+You will see all the main sites and hear the story how the Virgin Mary appeared to St. Bernardette in 1858.
 The afternoon is at leisure to further explore this little market town and to attend [M] Mass.

 BARCELONA–ROME, ITALY.
 Transfer to the airport for your flight to Rome.

 ROME.
-This morning, attend the PAPAL AUDIENCE (subject to availability) for the chance to see the Pope and receive the Papal Blessing.
-Later, with a Local Guide visit ST. PAUL OUTSIDE THE WALLS, one of Rome’s four major Papal basilicas, along with ST. JOHN LATERAN BASILICA, built by Constantine the Great in the 4th century.
-Next, visit the Papal sanctuary of the SCALA SANCTA (Holy Stairs), transported from Jerusalem to Rome around 326 AD by St. Helena, Emperor Constantine’s mother.
-Then, visit the impressive ST. MARY MAJOR BASILICA and attend [M] Mass.
+This morning, attend the Papal audience (subject to availability) for the chance to see the Pope and receive the Papal Blessing.
+Later, with a Local Guide, visit St. Paul outside the Walls, one of Rome’s four major Papal basilicas, along with St. John Lateran Basilica, and the Scala Sancta (Holy Stairs), transported from Jerusalem to Rome around 326 AD by St. Helena, mother of Emperor Constantine.
+Then, visit the impressive St. Mary Major Basilica and attend [M] Mass.

 ROME.
 EXCURSION TO CASTEL GANDOLFO.
 A different, quite unique experience is offered today.
-We will take an included excursion to Castel Gandolfo, a village in the hills outside Rome, to visit the PAPAL SUMMER RESIDENCE and GARDENS with a local guide.
+We will take an included excursion to Castel Gandolfo, to visit the Papal summer residence and gardens in the hills outside of Rome with a Local Guide.
 In the afternoon, enjoy time at leisure in Rome or join the optional excursion to the Vatican Museums and Sistine Chapel.

 ROME–PIETRELCINA–SAN GIOVANNI ROTONDO.
-Before leaving the capital city of Italy, step back in time with the help of a Local Guide and experience the power and beauty of Imperial Rome on the included orientation.
-On your way south, stop in quaint Pietrelcina, birthplace of the beloved St. Pio, before heading towards San Giovanni Rotondo on the east coast, the Saint’s home from 1916 until his death in 1968.
+On your way south, stop in quaint Pietrelcina, birthplace of the beloved St. Pio.
+Then, head towards San Giovanni Rotondo on the east coast, and visit the Saint’s home from 1916 until his death in 1968.

 SAN GIOVANNI ROTONDO.
 EXCURSION TO MONTE SANT’ANGELO.
-Attend [M] Mass this morning at SANTA MARIA DELLE GRAZIE (Old Church), then visit the FRIARY of Padre Pio, including his tomb, cell, confessional, and the PADRE PIO PILGRIMAGE CHURCH (New Church).
-Afterwards, visit the nearby SHRINE OF MONTE SANT’ANGELO, one of Christendom’s most celebrated shrines, where St. Michael the Archangel appeared in 490, 492, and 1656.
+Attend [M] Mass this morning at Santa Maria delle Grazie (Old Church), then visit the Padre Pio's friary, including his tomb, cell, confessional, and St. Pio Pilgrimage Church (New Church).
+Afterwards, visit the nearby Shrine of Monte Sant’Angelo, one of Christendom’s most celebrated shrines, where St. Michael the Archangel appeared in 490, 492, and 1656.

 SAN GIOVANNI ROTONDO–LANCIANO–LORETO–ASSISI AREA.
-Visit ST. FRANCIS’ church in Lanciano, home of the Sanctuary of the Eucharistic Miracle, and attend morning [M] Mass.
-Continue to the LORETO SANCTUARY, including the HOLY HOUSE, where, according to tradition, angels transported the home of the blessed Virgin Mary.
+Visit St. Francis Church in Lanciano, home of the Sanctuary of the Eucharistic Miracle, and attend morning [M] Mass.
+Continue to the Sanctuary of Loreto, including the Holy House, where, according to tradition, angels transported the home of the blessed Virgin Mary.
 Arrive at the hilltop village of Assisi.